-4. 1.
-1 The General Assembly only may grant membership of the IAF.

-4. 1.
-2 Members are obliged to uphold these Statutes and Bye-Laws and to strive for the realisation of the Objects of the International Aikido Federation, as expressed in these Statutes.

-4. 1.
-3 The Membership year of the IAF will run from the 1st January to the 31st December.
+- 4. 1.
+1 The General Assembly only may grant Membership of the IAF. - 4.
+1. 2 The IAF is composed of two categories of members: Full Members (hereafter "Full Members" or individually a "Full Member") and Associate Members (hereafter "Associate Members" or individually an "Associate Member").
+Full Members and Associate Members are collectively referred to in these Statutes as "Members" or individually as a "Member". - 4.1.3 Members are obliged to uphold these Statutes and Bye-Laws and to strive for the realization of the Objects of the International Aikido Federation, as expressed in these Statutes. - 4.
+1. 4 The Membership year of the IAF will run from the 1st January to the 31st December.